saumikn/website/src/routes/blog/posts/tamil-transliteration.md

 I transcribe `ச்` as `c` or `s`, depending on word location. `c` is really the ch-sound, as in church, but I write `c` for brevity, and because `cc` seems better than `chch` for `ச்ச`. `ஞ` by itself is written as `ñ` (similar to the Spanish sound in "Español") and `ஞ்ச` is written as `nj` (pronounced as in "ninja" or "injure").

-I transcribe `ட்` as `ṭ` or `ḍ`.
+I transcribe `ட்` as `ṭ` or `ḍ`^[2].
 These are [retroflex](https://en.wikipedia.org/wiki/Retroflex_consonant) sounds which are not actually found in English, though you can normally just pronounce them as the regular t and d sounds, as in "toy" or "dine", and the sounds are close enough that everybody will understand you. `ண்` by itself is written as `ṇ`, and `ண்ட` is `ṇḍ`.

 I transcribe `த்` as `t` or `d`.
 These are really actually the "th" and "dh" sounds as in "think" or "they" (which probably should be written as "dhey"). `ந்` by itself is `n` and `ந்த்` is `nd`.
 Tamil also has the letter `ன்` which I also transcribe as `n`.
 This letter used to be pronounced differently from `ந்`, with the tongue slightly farther back, but in modern Tamil dialects, the two sounds have merged[^3] so I use the same transliteration for both.